 Injured at an Unmarked Crosswalk?
 Contact a Pedestrian Accident Lawyer for Guidance.

-Pedestrians who are trying to cross at any roadway other than a marked crosswalk are legally expected to give the right-of-way to passing vehicles.
-That being said, if you were hit at an unmarked crosswalk, you may have a right to recover damages.
+For pedestrians who try to cross at any roadway other than a marked crosswalk, the legal expectation is that they give the right-of-way to passing vehicles.
+So, if a car hit you at an unmarked crosswalk, and you suffered injuries, you may have a right to recover damages.

 Unmarked crosswalk cases are inherently complex, and the amount of compensation you can potentially recover depends on the circumstances of the case.
 You’ll need extensive legal knowledge, experience, and expertise to succeed.
 As such, an attorney is a valuable resource at every stage.